0xReki/0xreki.github.io/_posts/2020/2020-09-18-2nd-light-doman-open.md

 Again, I thank everyone who participated or just subbed.
 A special thanks goes to our sponsor.
-This was the Secound Light Doman Open and I hope to see you in the next tourmament.
+This was the Second Light Doman Open and I hope to see you in the next tournament.

 ## Schedule